This page describes how to install and upgrade Allsky.

 rm -fr allsky

-The following commands put the new release of Allsky in ~/allsky.
+Get the Allsky software and put it in ~/allsky.
 Except for some system files, all Allsky-related files reside in this directory.

 cd